 Remember, less stuff equals less organizing.

 When working through your stuff, if you feel you are keeping too much, remind yourself that less stuff will give you the freedom you desire.
-After all, why are you organizing if you don't want more freedom from your stuff?
+After all, why are you decluttering if you don't want more freedom from your stuff?

 Use time wisely and only work at the assigned time.